-(a) The writing was made in the regular course of business:
+(a) The writing was made in the regular course of a business;

-(b) The writing was made at or near the time of the act, condition, or event;

-(c) The custodian or other qualified witness testifies to its identity and the mode of its preparation; and
+(b) The writing was made at or near the time of the act, condition, or event; (c) The custodian or other qualified witness testifies to its identity and the mode of its preparation; and

-(d) The source of information and method and time of preparation were such as to indicate its trustworthiness.
+(d) The sources of information and method and time of preparation were such as to indicate its trustworthiness.

-5. In civil matters in which the custodian's residence is beyond the scope of a subpoena, his deposition may be taken and introduced in lieu of his testimony.
+In civil matters in which the custodian's residence is beyond the scope of a subpoena, his deposition may be taken and introduced in lieu of his testimony.
 Code Civ.
-Proc. §§ 2019(b), 2020, and 2016(d)(3).
-In criminal matters, Penal Code Section 1330 provides a procedure by which a witness, who resides within the state but beyond the normal distance for a subpoena, may nevertheless be subpoensed if a judge finds his attendance at the examination. trial, or hearing is material and necessary.
-Penal Code Section 1334 provides a procedure whereby a witness may be brought from outside the state if the court finds that he is material and necessary.
+Proc. §§ 2019(b), 2020, and 2016(d) (3).
+In criminal matters, Penal Code Section 1330 provides a procedure by which a witness, who resides within the state but beyond the normal distance for a subpoena, may nevertheless be subpoenaed if a judge finds his attendance at the examination, trial, or hearing is material and necessary.
+Penal Code Section 1334.3, a reciprocal statute, provides a procedure whereby a witness may be brought from another state if the court finds that he is material and necessary.
 In addition, Penal Code Sections 1335-1345 provide a means of taking pretrial testimony of a material witness who is about to leave the state or who is too sick or infirm to attend the trial.
-Penal Code Sections 1349-1362 provide the defendant but not the prosecution with a method of taking a deposition of a material witness and having it read in evidence upon a court finding that the witness is unavailable within the meaning of Evidence Code Section 240.
+Penal Code Sections 1349-1362 provide the defendant-but not the prosecution-with a method of taking a deposition of a material witness who resides out of the state; the deposition may be read in evidence upon a court finding that the witness is unavailable within the meaning of Evidence Code Section 240.